chucklorenz/adapt-visTimeline/README.md

 ##To Do

-- Rework LESS to match Adapt standards.
+- Improve LESS to better match Adapt standards.
 - Review accessibility.
+- Test what directories (templates? assets?) are accessible to users in the authoring tool.

 ##Licenses